ibrahimGozlukaya/DSA210-/README.md

 ##  6. Methodology – How We Will Test It

 To test the research questions, we will combine data from Eurostat, the World Bank, and the OECD to create a panel dataset covering European countries from 2011 to 2024.
 Social media participation rates will be compared with key economic indicators inflation, unemployment, GDP growth and consumer confidence levels.

-We will first explore general trends over time to see whether social media usage tends to increase during periods of economic stress or declining confidence.
-Then, we will apply a **panel regression analysis** that tracks how changes in these economic indicators are related to changes in social-media participation within each country.
+First we will explore the general trends over time to see whether social media usage tends to increase during periods of economic stress or declining confidence.
+Then, we will apply a **panel regression analysis** that tracks how changes in these economic indicators are related to changes in social media participation within each country.

 To address the **sub-questions**, we will test whether consumer confidence strengthens or weakens the relationship between economic stress and social media use (interaction effects).
 Additionally, optional platform level data from Statcounter or DataReportal will help us see whether higher usage is driven more by entertainment focused or professional platforms.

+Beyond the main model, two complementary approaches may be used for robustness:
+- **Regional Fixed Effects Models:** Countries will also be grouped by region (e.g., Northern, Southern, and Eastern Europe) to test whether regional similarities in digital adoption or culture influence the results.
+- **Difference-in-Differences (DiD):** Specific economic shock periods (such as 2020–2022) will be analysed to see whether social media engagement increased more strongly in countries that experienced larger economic disruptions compared to more stable ones.
 ---

 ##  7. Expected Results